 Dr Zybutz credits his tight-knit team for TDC’s impeccable infection-control record: “My team is the very, very best,” he says.

-“Take one of our case studies John Loach, for example.
-Having avoided dentists for 30 years ‒ and smoked for 40 years ‒ he came to TDC with only a few teeth remaining in his upper jaw meaning he could only eat very soft food and was embarrassed to smile.
+“Take one of our case studies, patient John Loach, for example.
+Having avoided dentists for 30 years ‒ and smoked for 40 years ‒ he came to TDC with only a few teeth remaining in his upper jaw, meaning he could only eat very soft food and was embarrassed to smile.
 After having dental implants he’s now able to eat whatever he likes and says he’s now brimming with confidence and absolutely delighted with his new teeth.”

 In safe hands

-To find out more about Smile in a Day, get in touch with one of our friendly Patient Advisors by calling 02035536415 or by booking a free consultation.
+To find out more about Smile in a Day, get in touch with one of our friendly Patient Advisors by calling 02035536415 or by booking your free consultation*.